chulkov/NYStories/README.md

 # NYStories
-Simple app presenting a list of all New York Top Stories, with a detail view.
+## Simple app presenting a list of all New York Top Stories, with a detail view.

-Architecture - Clean-swift(VIP)
+- Architecture - Clean-swift(VIP)

-Deployment target - iOS 12.0
+- Deployment target - iOS 12.0

-External dependencies - SDWebImage
+- External dependencies - SDWebImage

-UI - by code
+- UI - by code

+- Some tests? - Yes